-The Cooperative follows the policy of charging to operating expenses annual amounts of amortization which allocate the cost of various deferred charges over periods established by management for rate-making purposes.
-The Cooperative employs the straight-line method for determining the annual charge for amortization.
+WEC follows the policy of charging to operating expenses annual amounts of amortization which allocate the cost of various deferred charges over periods established by management for rate-making purposes, as allowed by RUS.
+WEC employs the straight-line method for determining the annual charge for amortization.